li-group/OptiChat/README.md

 <a name="tutorial"></a>
 1. Browse: Select your infeasible model (only support pyomo version .py file).
 There are a number of infeasible models in **Pyomo_Model_Lib** folder for you to test.

-2. Process: Load your model and provide you with the first, preliminary report of your model. **This step usually takes a few minutes**, please wait until the "Loading the model..." prompt becomes "GPT responded."
+2. Process: Load your model and provide you with the first, preliminary report of your model.
+For best performance, use the gpt-4 model.
+For faster speed, use gpt-3.5-turbo model. **This step usually takes a few minutes**, please wait until the "Loading the model..." prompt becomes "GPT responded."

 3. Chat: Diagnose and troubleshoot through a natural-language conversation ([Chat Example](#chat-example))